 In other words, all investment income and gains, whether realized or unrealized, will never be taxed while investments are inside the account.

 We believe that TFSAs should be treated as long-term investment account.
 We’ll explain more details on this below, but the ability to grow money tax-free, for life, is pretty amazing stuff.

-How much can you contribute to the TFSA and what are the TFSA contribution limits?
+How much can you contribute to the TFSA and what are the TFSA contribution limits (including 2022)?